Course Enquiries - UK

 Your tutor should be the first person at the university that you speak to if you are having any difficulties that are affecting your work.
 These could be academic, financial, health-related or another type of problem.

-You will have appointments with your year tutor at least twice a semester for 30 minutes throughout your course.
-You can contact your tutor for additional meetings or support by email.
+You will meet your tutor at least twice a semester throughout your course.
+You can contact your tutor for additional meetings or support via our dedicated communication app, Slack.

 International (non Home/EU) applicants should follow our international how to apply guide.